hpi-swa/Squot/README.md

-# Squot
+# git/s
-Squeak Object Tracker - Version control for objects such as code and files in Squeak, using [git](https://git-scm.com/).
+[git](https://git-scm.com/) client for Squeak - Version control for objects such as code and files in Squeak.

 ## Installation instructions